reshma-dev/data-centralisation/README.md

 ## Installation Instructions

-Following tools and libraries have been used in this project
+Following tools and libraries have been used in this project.
+Conda environment export is available in `data-central-env.yml` [here](/data-central-env.yml)

 ### Python 3.11
     - pandas                    2.1.1